 For 4,041,396 Moderna COVID‑19 vaccine dose administrations in January 2021, only ten cases of anaphylaxis were reported.

-By March 2021, BARDA had funded an estimated $19.3 billion in COVID‑19 vaccine development.
+By March 2021, the Biomedical Advanced Research and Development Authority (BARDA) had funded an estimated $19.3 billion in COVID‑19 vaccine development.

 In March 2021, the United States, Britain, European Union member states, and some other members of the World Trade Organization (WTO) blocked a push by more than eighty developing countries to waive COVID‑19 vaccine patent rights.

 In April 2021, the World Health Organization's emergency committee addressed concerns of persistent inequity in global vaccine distribution.
-The 29 poorest countries, home to 9% of the world's population, had received only 0.3% of all vaccines administered as of May 2021.

 In August 2021, the developers of Sputnik V proposed, in view of the Delta case surge, that Pfizer test the Ad26 component (termed its 'Light' version) as a booster shot.

-In October 2021, The first authorised intranasal vaccine was Razi Cov Pars in Iran.
+In October 2021, the first authorised intranasal vaccine was Razi Cov Pars in Iran.

 In November 2021, the full nucleotide sequences of the AstraZeneca and Pfizer/BioNTech vaccines were released by the UK Medicines and Healthcare products Regulatory Agency in response to a freedom of information request.